dpeng817/qmk_firmware_holykeebs/readme.md

 This is my fork of holykeebs' fork of the main qmk repo.
 In here, you'll find the settings I used to get my corne with dual trackballs configured correctly.

 I found the pimoroni trackball a bit difficult to use out of the box, and thus used some custom qmk settings to get things working.
-However, there isn't much available about dual trackball setups.
+However, there isn't much content available about dual trackball setups.

 The settings for the corne are under `keyboards/crkbd/rev1/keymaps/dpng`.